-Student records will not be made available to Immigration officers or other government officials unless, the school is presented with a valid subpoena or warrant.
+Student records will not be made available to Immigration officers or other government officials unless the school is presented with a valid subpoena or warrant as determined by the legal department of the School Dept.

 Student Directory

 Collection of student information (names, addresses, telephone numbers, e-mail) by St. Theresa School is for parish and school use only.